MichaelPar31/IS-477-Course-Project/StatusReport.md

 Michael - We both talked about and agreed on the conceptual part of our project, research questions, variables, and storage techniques.
 I did the IntegrationScript and Documentation, as well as the Documentation for the other scripts.
 Along with this I helped out Richard with any questions he had along the way.

 Richard -

+## Conclusion
+We have been completing our work on time so far in our project.
+We have had no difficulties up to this point.